-A fungal nail infection is an infection of fungus underneath the nail which can appear discoloured, crumby, thickened or deformed.
-Our podiatry team will assess your feet, nails and suitability of treatment.
+A fungal nail infection is an infection of fungus underneath the nail which can appear discoloured, crumbly, thickened or deformed.
+Our podiatry team will assess your feet, nails, and suitability of treatment.

 Podiatrists can give you an accurate diagnosis of a fungal nail by taking a clipping, culturing the sample and formally reporting the results.
 After our podiatry team take a sample of your nail, you will be contacted within 5 working days by phone or email to discuss your results.
 Once reported, your podiatrist will discuss the cause of your nail pathology.
 It is important to remember that not all nail discolouration or nail deformity is fungus.
 Psoriatic nails, nail trauma and anaemia are some of many other causes of nail changes, which will be comprehensively examined within your appointment.